Enter the Dominatrix: Development

 THQ announced an Enter the Dominatrix standalone expansion for Saints Row: The Third as an April Fool's joke in 2012.
 It was confirmed as in development the next month, with the basic plot where the alien commander Zinyak imprisons the Saints' leader in The Dominatrix simulation of Steelport so as to prevent interference when he takes over the planet.
 The expansion also was to add superpowers for the player character.
 In June, THQ said the expansion would be wrapped into a full sequel, tentatively titled "The Next Great Sequel in the Saints Row Franchise" and scheduled for release in 2013.
 The parts of that expansion that weren't incorporated into the sequel (Saints Row IV) were later released as this downloadable content for the new title.
 It was developed by Volition, published by Deep Silver, and released October 22, 2013.
 Enter the Dominatrix was followed by the "How the Saints Saved Christmas" downloadable content pack.
-High Voltage Software ported the full game and all of its downloadable content to PlayStation 4 and Xbox One as Saints Row 4: Re-Elected, which was released in North America on January 20, 2015, and worldwide three days later.
-A Linux port is planned for release in 2015.
+High Voltage Software ported the full game and all of its downloadable content to PlayStation 4 and Xbox One as Saints Row IV: Re-Elected, which was released in North America on January 20, 2015, and worldwide three days later.
+A Linux port was released later that year.